xianlinbox/daily_practise/databricks/de-databricks-1.md

 1. All Purpose Cluster: manually created, expensive, shared among users, good for interactive workload, persistent
 2. Job Cluster:created by jobs,terminated at the end of job, cheaper, good for automation.
+3. Serverless Compute: Owned and managed by Databricks, restricted language support, as it is limited to Python and SQL.

 Cluster has a bunch of configuration: